ISI-MIP/isimip-qc/README.md

   --protocol-location PROTOCOL_LOCATIONS
                         URL or file path to the protocol when different from official repository --log-level LOG_LEVEL
+                        log level (CRITICAL, ERROR, WARN, CHECKING, INFO, or DEBUG) [default:
+                        CHECKING]
-                        log level (CRITICAL, ERROR, WARN, VRDETAIL, CHECKING, SUMMARY, INFO, or DEBUG) [default: CHECKING] --log-path LOG_PATH   base path for the individual log files --log-path-level LOG_PATH_LEVEL
+  --show-time           show time in console logs --show-path           show path in console logs --log-path LOG_PATH   base path for the individual log files --log-path-level LOG_PATH_LEVEL
-                        log level for the individual log files [default: WARN] --include INCLUDE_LIST
-                        patterns of files to include.
+                        log level for the individual log files [default: WARN] --include INCLUDE     patterns of files to include.
 Exclude those that don't match any.
-  --exclude EXCLUDE_LIST
-                        patterns of files to exclude.
+  --exclude EXCLUDE     patterns of files to exclude.
 Include only those that don't match any.
   -f, --first-file      only process first file found in UNCHECKED_PATH -w, --stop-on-warnings
                         stop execution on warnings
-  -e, --stop-on-errors  stop execution on errors --ignore-critical     allow fixing and copy/move files with critical issues found --skip-exp            skip test for valid experiment combination -r [MINMAX], --minmax [MINMAX]
+  -e, --stop-on-errors  stop execution on errors --ignore-critical     allow fixing and copy/move files with critical issues found --skip-exp            skip test for valid experiment combination --match-only          only match the file name and skip all other checks -r, --minmax          test values for valid range (slow) --minmax-values MINMAX_VALUES
-                        test values for valid range (slow, argument MINMAX defaults to show the top 10 values)
+                        number of values displayed when checking for valid range -nt, --skip-time-span-check
-  -nt, --skip-time-span-check
-                        skip check for simulated time period --fix                 try to fix warnings detected on the original files --fix-datamodel [FIX_DATAMODEL]
+                        skip check for simulated time period --summary             append a summary with statistics about experiments and specifiers to the output
+  --fix                 try to fix warnings detected on the original files --fix-datamodel [FIX_DATAMODEL]
                         also fix warnings on data model found using NCCOPY or CDO (slow).
 Choose preferred tool per lower case argument.
-  --check CHECK         perform only one particular check --force-copy-move     copy or move files despite errors -V, --version         show program's version number and exit
+  --check CHECK         perform only one particular check --force-copy-move     Copy or move files despite errors -V, --version         show program's version number and exit
 ```